METALS-London copper falls as dollar recovers

-March 21 (Reuters) - Copper prices fell on Tuesday in London as the dollar bounced back slightly from a five-week low hit in the previous session and amid fears of a looming global financial crisis.
+March 21 (Reuters) - Copper prices fell on Tuesday in London amid fears of a looming global financial crisis, and as a slight bounce-back in the dollar made the greenback-priced metal more expensive to holders of other currencies.

 The dollar regained some ground on Tuesday but was pinned near a five-week low as traders tiptoed back into riskier assets after UBS' state-backed takeover of Credit Suisse allayed some fears of a widespread, systemic banking crisis.